eceengineering/smartmodule/README.md

 Prerequirements

 The module requires Mosquitto installed in the platform.
-GStreamer is a library for constructing graphs of media-handling components.
 Mosquitto is an open source message broker that implements the MQ Telemetry Transport protocol.
 MQTT provides a lightweight method of carrying out messaging using a publish/subscribe model.
 This makes it suitable for "machine to machine" messaging such as with low power sensors or mobile devices such as phones, embedded computers or microcontrollers.

 Details: